damonallison/dotnet/README.md

 # .NET Research

+This repo contains research into the "new .NET" - .NET core, Visual Studio Code, and Microsoft's new OSS focus.

 The .NET landscape is drastically changing (for the better).

-This repo contains research into the "new .NET" - .NET core, Visual Studio Code, and anything .NET "vNext".
+* Microsoft's culture has shifted from the 90's "embrace, extend, extinguish" to embracing the spirit of OSS.
+  * Development done in the open, on github.
+  * Minimalist tools (VS Code) based on Electron, not "WPF" or another heavy MS UI toolchain.
+  * Creating linux ports of Server products (e.g., SQL Server).

+## TODO (.NET Core)

+* .NET Core : how is it different from the full .NET Framework?
+  * What is it missing?
+  * Why would I *not* use .NET Core?
+* Where is ildasm?
+How to debug IL?

-## TODO
+## TODO (VS Code)

 * Visual Studio Code Documentation
   * https://code.visualstudio.com/Docs
 * [xUnit](https://xunit.github.io/)
   * Does `xUnit` have Xcode's concept of expectations / async execution?

+## TODO (C#)

+* C# documentation comments.
+* Documentation generation.
 * Assertions, logging output, and debugging diagnostics.

-* TPL
 * Code : remove whitespace on save (extension?)
 * Git integration.
 * How to use VS Code as a git merge tool?
 * File search searches thru `.IncrementalCache` and other non-code objects.

+## TODO (BCL)

+* TPL

 ## Common Themes

 * All OSS.
 Everything is developed in the open, on Github.
 Including Visual Studio Code.
+* .NET Core is an alternate .NET Framework version which runs on Linux, macOS, and Windows.

 * Modularization.
   * Fully self-contained application distributions possible (containerable).
 Eliminates versioning problems.